aleph2c/miros/docs/_sources/i_mongol_with_empathy_code_listing.rst.txt

   import time
   import random
-  from miros.hsm import pp
+  from miros import pp
-  from miros.hsm import HsmWithQueues, spy_on
-  from miros.activeobject import Factory from miros.event import signals, Event, return_status
+  from miros import HsmWithQueues, spy_on from miros import Factory from miros import signals, Event, return_status

   '''